swcarpentry/git-novice/_episodes/08-collab.md

 - "How can I use version control to collaborate with other people?"
 objectives:
 - "Clone a remote repository."
-- "Collaborate pushing to a common repository."
+- "Collaborate by pushing to a common repository."
 - "Describe the basic collaborative workflow."
 keypoints:
 - "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."